Hans v. Louisiana

 Hans v.
-Louisiana, 134 U.S. 1 (1890), was a decision of the United States Supreme Court determining that the Eleventh Amendment prohibits a citizen of a U.S. state to sue that state in a federal court.
+Louisiana, 134 U.S. 1 (1890), was a decision of the United States Supreme Court determining that the Eleventh Amendment prohibits a citizen of a U.S. state from suing that state in a federal court.
 Citizens cannot bring suits against their own state for cases related to the federal constitution and federal laws.
 The court left open the question of whether a citizen may sue his or her state in state courts.
 That ambiguity was resolved in Alden v.
 Maine (1999), in which the Court held that a state's sovereign immunity forecloses suits against a state government in state court.

 Facts

 The plaintiff, Hans, was a citizen of the state of Louisiana.
 Hans owned bonds issued by the state, and was concerned that a recent change to the state constitution would render the bonds invalid.
 Hans filed a suit against the state in the United States District Court, asserting that Louisiana was impairing the obligations of a contract, which was forbidden by Article I, Section 10 of the United States Constitution.